ToshioCP/Gtk4-tutorial/sec2.md

 Signal is emitted when something happens.
 For example, a window is generated, a window is destroyed and so on.
 The signal "activate" is emitted when the application is activated.
-If the signal is connected to a function, which is called signal handler or simply handler, then the function invokes when the signal emits.
+If the signal is connected to a function, which is called signal handler or simply handler, then the function is invoked when the signal emits.
 The flow is like this:

 1. Something happens.